 Chicken Marsala Recipe

-- 4 boneless, skinless chicken breasts sliced in half lengthwise to make 8 piece about 1/4-inch thick
+- 4 boneless, skinless chicken breasts, sliced in half horizontally to make 8 pieces about 1/4-inch thick

 - 1/2 cup all-purpose flour

 - 1/2 teaspoon kosher salt

 - 1 teaspoon fresh thyme, or 1/2 teaspoon dried thyme

 - 1/4 cup olive oil